Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Renu Baid

 Absolutely.
-So looking at the Capex brand in the last couple of years we clearly stepped up our investment plans across manufacturing facilities, particularly cables and wires and load.
-So how should we look at the investment plans for Fiscal 2728?
+Sir, looking at the capex spend in the last couple of years, we clearly stepped up our investment plans across manufacturing facilities, particularly cables and wires and Lloyd.
+So how should we look at the investment plans for fiscal ’27, ’28?
 Any notable segment you would want to highlight apart from the annual spend budgeted for the next two years?

-Yeah, I think by 2728 major expenses would major Capex would go into cables and wires which is already panned out and I think this is a lot of that is happening in this financial year also 800 crores.
-The rest is a big investment is going into the new R and D center and that will happen over the next 2.2.5 years.
-The rest you know there is no major new Capex in the Lloyd segment.
+Yeah, I think by ’27, ’28 major expenses would — major capex would go into Cable & Vie, which is already panned out, and I think this is — a lot of that is happening in this financial year also INR80 crores — the rest is a big investment is going to be a new R&D center.
+And that will happen over the next two, two and a half years.
+The rest — there is no major new capex in the Lloyd segment.

 Renu Baid

 Got it.
-And this lastly linked to the cables and wires.
-We recently gathered that one of the large players with presence on the cement side who was pouring into cables and wires have preponed their entry into the housing wire market by a quarter or two.
-So do you think in the current environment where the market is struggling, but on the volume side a large entrant entering in the space could have put incremental pressure on the existing peers and the industry pricing trends?
+And just lastly, linked to the cables and wires.
+We recently gathered that one of the large player with presence on the cement side was folding into cables and base prepone entry into the housing wire market by a quarter or two.
+So do you think in the current environment where the market is struggling but on the volume side, a large entrant entering in the space could have put incremental pressure on the existing peers and the industry pricing trends?

-Yeah, I mean generally speaking cases in wire, especially wires, there has been a lot of consolidation in the past also from unorganized or regional brands or small brands to organize that more and more this industry has absorbed newer players and I think going forward also companies which would continue to invest in innovation, brand building and distribution reach will be the winners in this segment.
-So hopefully new players will also come with the right investments.
-They’ll definitely gain some market share but some readjustments may happen between the unorganized and organized sector.
+Yeah, I mean, generally speaking, cases in Myer, especially by — there has been a lot of consolidation in the past also from an organized or regional brand or small brands to organize that.
+More in more, this industry has absorbed newer players — and I think going forward also, companies which should continue to invest in innovation, brand building and distribution reach.
+So will be the winners in this segment.
+So hopefully, new players have also come with the right investments.
+They’ll definitely gain some market share because some readjustments may happen between the unorganized and organized sector.

 Renu Baid

 Sure.
-And last question if I can ask.
-While you’ve always spent enough energy and money in terms of distribution reach across regions, north south are broadly taken care of.
-How do you look to tackle the western region in terms of penetration for Havil’s products except cables and wires on the B2C side and any particular areas you want to highlight to fill the gap?
+And last question, if I can ask, while you’ve always spent enough energies and money in terms of distribution reach. across regions, not south broadly taken care of, how do you look to tackle the Western region in terms of penetration for Havells products, ex of cable and wire on the B2C side?
+And any particular areas you would want to highlight to filter gap?

-I would say that you know Havel continues to invest not only in the western region but also certain parts of the southern markets like Tamil Nadu where market shares are lower as compared to other markets.
-Those investments are going both in distribution but also, you know, localized brand building as well.
-So we are seeing, you know, good growth if we, if we actually break down this growth into those areas where we are investing, investing heavily towards, we are seeing good traction in these markets whether it’s west or coming out.
+I would say that ever continues to invest not only in the Western region, but also certain parts of the southern markets like Tamil Nadu where our market shares are lower as compared to other markets.
+Those investments are going both in distribution but also localized brand building as well.
+So we are seeing good growth, if we actually break down this growth into those areas where we are investing everything towards, we are seeing good traction in these markets.
+So there is restore coming on.

 Renu Baid